sagargouda/React-learnings/Day-1 (inception)/notes.md

 12) creating a root is job of react dom , because react needs a root where it can render things

-13) what is that mssing object ?
+13) what is that missing object ?
-    => that is the place where i can give id and class like attributes.make sure id is in ""
+    => that is the place where i can give id and class like attributes make sure id is in ""

 14) at the end of day react.createElement is also javascript object. it has props which are nothing but h1 tag , object and other argument they come under props.

-15) root.render job is to convert the javscript object that heading and when you do root.render method wil conbvert that heading tag to h1 and will put it out.
+15) root.render job is to convert the javscript object that heading and when you do root.render method wil convert that heading tag to h1 and will put it out.

 16) React element is an object that becomes while rendering onto dom